YounisAMAX/crispy-dollop/README.md

 - Parse the resulted number into an integer and return it

 ## What could have been done differently
-- Checks for the negative number
+- Checks for negative numbers
 - There might be a mathematical solution to this problem